International Nuclear Organizations

 The 2009 G20 meetings in Pittsburgh focused on phasing out subsidies for fossil fuels and funding climate change.

-The US attempted to seek a revision to the Kyoto Protocols aimed at reducing GHG emission goals and allow each emitter to establish mid term goals.
+The US attempted to seek a revision to the Kyoto Protocols to reduce GHG emission goals and allow each emitter to establish mid-term goals.

 International Seabed Authority (ISBA)

 Responsible for overseeing the exploration and exploitation of the deep seabed.
-The ISBA acts as a forum where decisions are formally adopted on budgets and costs sharing and the distributions of economic benefits of seabed mining.
+The ISBA acts as a forum where decisions are formally adopted on budgets, cost-sharing, and the distribution of economic benefits of seabed mining.

 Created in 1960, it is a group of twelve oil-exporting developing nations.
 OPEC’s objective is to coordinate and unify the petroleum policies of its members.

 International Energy Agency (IEA)